machine-detonation/F7DAA0/README.md

 I'm a Scorpio (Zodiac), apparently that has something to do with my personality blah blah wtv idgaf if I was born during litrly ANY otha month I'd still b like ths so

+rarely I'll say slurs but all of em are ones I can reclaim so